smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-qat.md

 - Binding QAT's PFs/VFs to igb_uio driver.

 ### Intel® QuickAssist Adapter for OpenNESS Network Edge
-To deploy an OpenNESS edge cluster with Intel® QuickAssist Adapter Device Plugin, its Ansible role needs to be enabled on the Edge Controller and Edge Nodes that has QAT card plugged in.
+To run the OpenNESS package with Intel® QuickAssist Adapter Device Plugin functionality, the feature needs to be enabled on both Edge Controller and Edge Node.
 It can be deployed by setting the following variable:
 ```yaml
 qat_device_plugin_enable: true
 ```

+#### OpenNESS Experience Kit
 To enable Intel® QuickAssist Adapter Device Plugin support from OEK, SRIOV must be enabled in OpenNESS:
 ```yaml
 kubernetes_cnis: